 The patterning of these differences is consistent with an understanding of the physiological mechanisms mediating maternal and infant behaviour, in that breastfeeding mothers experience a hormonal feedback cycle, which promotes close contact with, heightened responsiveness towards, and bonding with infants in a way that is absent or diminished among mothers who do not breastfeed (Uvnas Moberg 2003).
 The implication here–that breastfeeding mothers and babies sleep together in qualitatively and significantly quantitatively different ways than do non-breastfeeding mothers and babies–suggests that epidemiological studies of bed-sharing that have not considered feeding type as a variable for matching cases and controls may have drawn inappropriate results in assessing risk factors associated with bed-sharing.
 Hopefully epidemiologists will re-examine these issues.

-The implications of these studies for bed-sharing by parents who feed their infants formula remain ambiguous.
+The implications of these studies for bed-sharing by parents who have not breastfed remain ambiguous.

-Although we have some evidence that mothers who previously breastfed, or who commenced breastfeeding and then switched to formula, retain the bed-sharing characteristics of breastfeeders (Uvnas Moberg 2003) it is currently unknown whether parents who have never breastfed can learn to sleep with their infants in the same manner.
-While it would make common sense to ensure that mothers who have never breastfed, and fathers who sleep alone with their babies, are aware of what safe bed-sharing positioning and behaviour entail we do not currently know whether they are likely to maintain the same level of vigilance and synchrony during sleep that is exhibited by breastfeeding mothers.
-For the time being some authorities suggest that non-breastfeeders keep their baby in a cot by the bed for sleep.
+Although we have some evidence that mothers who previously breastfed, or who commenced breastfeeding and then switched to formula, retain the bed-sharing characteristics of breastfeeders it is currently unknown whether parents who have never breastfed learn to sleep with their infants in the same manner.
+While it makes sense to ensure that mothers who have never breastfed, and fathers who sleep alone with their babies, are aware of what safe bed-sharing positioning and behaviour entail we do not currently know whether they are likely to maintain the same degree of vigilance and synchrony during sleep that is seen for breastfeeding mothers.
+This is why some guidance suggests that non-breastfeeders avoid bed-sharing and keep their baby on a close but separate (safe) surface to them for sleep.